Adrian Mole: The Prostrate Years: Bernard Hopkins

 Bernard is a strange, eccentric and frequently drunk man who Adrian calls in to look after the bookshop due to both Mr Carlton-Hayes and his own frequent absences due to illness.
 Adrian notes that Bernard is an expert on antique books but isn't very pleasant to customers, to the point where he has been blacklisted from working at any Waterstones or Borders.
 He invites himself to Christmas dinner at Adrian's home and refuses to leave until Adrian has recovered from his prostate cancer, taking up permanent residence.
 Adrian and Bernard become close friends during Bernard's stay at The Piggeries, helping Adrian with household chores and a friendly ear.
 At the end of the book, he purchases a number of chickens and a pig (including suitable dwellings for the livestock) for Adrian as a 'thank-you' present.

 Pandora Braithwaite

 Pandora Braithwaite (BA, MA, D.Phil., MP) is Adrian's childhood sweetheart, and despite being opposed to the Iraq war and a vocal critic of Tony Blair, is still in a prominent position in government and knows Gordon Brown personally.
 Throughout the course of the book, Pandora frequently calls and visits Adrian after he is diagnosed with prostate cancer.
 There is a very slow and subtle reignition of her feelings for Adrian throughout the book and she admits several times that she loves him and thinks of him a lot.
 She unexpectedly arrives at Adrian's home on the final page of the book, as Adrian sits under the trees outside.
-The book ends as Adrian stands up and walks towards her, in a way ending the series on a cliffhanger.
+The book ends as Adrian stands up and walks towards her, ending the series on an unintentional cliffhanger, as Sue Townsend died whilst working on the follow-up.